Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 - Extensive local scripting necessary to handle upload/download.
   - We would need to locally zip and upload.
 Individual file download is _far_ too enefficient, but a single snapshotted blob could definitely work.
   - Virtuall the same conflicts for download and unzip
-- No publically available UI to browse recordings at rest
+- No publically available UI to browse recordings at rest and recorded
+- A native level unzip/zip operation is extremely heavy for larger recordings folders
+  - An example of this is the storage service, where we have upwards of half a gigabyte of data present.
+This is an enormous tax to zip and unzip with each push/pull.
+- The storage is not geolocated
+- There is no concept of "history".
+It's all point in time

 ### But if we already HAVE a problem with ever expanding git repos, why does an external repo help us?